-Includes specific metric definition for SLA and a Balanced Scorecard
+Includes specific metric definitions for SLAs and a Balanced Scorecard

 Bring Your Own Device Policy updated to to meet Disaster Recovery, Business Continuity and Corporate Intellectual Property Requirements

-BYOD include consumer SmartPhones and tablets which are making their way into your organization.
-Going mobile makes employees happier and more productive, but it’s also risky.
-How can you say ‘yes’ to a BYOD choice and still safeguard your corporate data, shield your network from mobile threats, and maintain policy compliance?
+BYOD includes consumer SmartPhones and tablets which are being used in your organization.
+Going mobile makes employees happier and more productive, but it's also risky.
+How can you say ‘yes' to a BYOD choice and still safeguard your corporate data, shield your network from mobile threats, and maintain policy compliance?

 With the advent of Bring-Your-Own-Device - BYOD and the ever increasing mandated requirements for record retention and security, CIOs are challenged to manage in a complex and changing environment.